signalfx/splunk-otel-java/README.md

 ### More options
 For more options see [here](https://github.com/open-telemetry/opentelemetry-java-instrumentation#configuration-parameters-subject-to-change)

-## Span tags the Splunk distribution adds
+## Span tags the Splunk distribution automatically creates

 This Splunk distribution automatically adds context to `SERVER` spans for application servers with span tags.
 These are the span tags: